re-0/CL-Inventory-Management-System/README.md

 When you decide to edit an item, you can use the following commands for further action: `name`, `brand`, `price`, and `quantity`.
 Data is accepted in the form of `index,change`.
 When `change` is a string, every whitespace will be kept!

 ### What happens next?
-Next, I'll create a method for updating an item in the database, or deleting one.
+Next, I'll create a method for deleting items in the database.
+As soon as this is done, I start working on the Checkout System.